remerge/remerge.github.io/src/feed.md

 Data duplication or derived data should be avoid in the feed.
 For example:
 - if every deeplink starts with the same prefix, please avoid the prefix
 - if the only changing part in a deeplink is the product ID a deeplink column is not needed at all

+### Indexing the feed

+The ID used to index a feed is usually supplied within the app event attribution stream.
+For example a ProductViewed event should contain the ID of the product as additional data.

 ## Example